 Everything You Need to Know About How to Cook Eggs

 Grab a dozen and hit the kitchen!
-With these foolproof tricks for how to cook eggs, you'll quickly become a master at all the different ways to prepare eggs, including poached eggs, microwave eggs, fried eggs, omelets, and more.
-Time to get crackin'.
+With these foolproof tricks for how to cook eggs, you'll quickly become a master.
+Check out all the different ways to prepare eggs, including poached eggs, microwave eggs, fried eggs, omelets, and more.

 How to Poach Eggs Like a Pro

 For perfectly poached eggs with silky, set whites and slightly thickened yolks, start with a saucepan or skillet of boiling water.
-Lower the heat to simmering and add a teaspoon of lemon juice or vinegar to help avoid stringy egg whites.
-Crack one egg in a small glass or dish.
-Carefully slide the egg into the water, then simmer, uncovered for 3 to 5 minutes until whites are set and the yolk begins to thicken.
-Remove the egg from the water with a slotted spoon.
+Lower the heat to simmering and add a tablespoon of vinegar to help avoid stringy egg whites.
+(The vinegar helps the protein in the egg whites coagulate quickly for a uniform shape.)
+Crack one egg in a cup or small dish.
+Hold the lip of the cup close to the water and slip the whole egg in at once.
+Simmer, uncovered, 3 to 5 minutes until whites are set and the yolk begins to thicken.
+Remove the egg from the water with a slotted spoon (Cuisipro Silicone & Stainless Steel Slotted Spoon, $12.95, Walmart).
 Keep in mind that this strategy for how to poach eggs is best for no more than 4 eggs in one pan at a time, so plan on a few shifts if you're making a big batch of eggs Benedict or serving a crowd.

 How to Frizzle or Fry Eggs Sunny-Side Up, Over Easy, Over Medium, and Over Hard

-To frizzle, heat a nonstick skillet (or a skillet coated in nonstick cooking spray) over medium-high heat.
+To get frizzled eggs, heat a nonstick skillet (or a skillet coated in nonstick cooking spray) over medium-high heat.
 Crack your egg(s) and cook until crispy edges appear.
 Turn heat to low and cook until the yolk reaches your desired doneness.

-How to Scramble Eggs That Will Be the Star of Breakfast
+How to Cook Scrambled Eggs That Will Be the Star of Breakfast

 How to Make an Omelet (Without Breaking the Omelet)